MicrosoftDocs/quantum-docs-pr/articles/user-guide/using-qsharp/working-with-qubits.md

 }
 ```
 The borrowed qubits are in an unknown state and go out of scope at the end of the statement block.
-The borrower commits to leaving the qubits in the same state they were in when they borrowed them; that is, you can expect their state at the beginning and the end of the statement block to be the same.
+The borrower commits to leaving the qubits in the same state they were in when they borrowed them; that is, their state at the beginning and the end of the statement block should be the same.
-This state, in particular, is not necessarily a classical state, such that in most cases, borrowing scopes should not contain measurements.
+Because this state is not necessarily a classical state, in most cases borrowing scopes should not contain measurements.

 When borrowing qubits, the system first tries to fill the request from qubits that are in use but not accessed during the body of the `borrowing` statement.
 If there aren't enough such qubits, then it allocates new qubits to complete the request.